nanobox-io/nanobox-guides/articles/memcached/connect.md

 When using Nanobox, projects are meant to be both portable and secure.
 In order for your project to be both, you should use environment variables in your Memcached connections.

 ## Use Environment Variables to Connect
-In your app's connection to Memcached, used the auto-generated HOST environment variable and the default Memcached port.
+In your app's connection to Memcached, use the auto-generated HOST environment variable and the default Memcached port.

 ```php
 # Example PHP connection